-2.4.
-Developments since 1990
+2.4 Developments since 1990

-The work of the Union in the 1990s was shaped by a development which could be perceived in international relations in general during that period: the increasing overlapping of issues and themes.
-Thus, e. g., peace and security were now framed as human security.
-As such, they did not only refer to the IPU's work on dialogue, conflict prevention, and crisis management from a theoretical or practical (active parliamentary diplomacy, e. g. in the Middle East or with regard to Cyprus) point of view, to the control of armaments and the law of war, or terrorism and organized crime, but also included issues such as sustainable development (development, population questions, environment, trade and economy) or the so-called human dimension (food shortage, nutrition, poverty, natural disasters, human rights, democracy, disadvantaged groups, health, intellectual relations, etc.).
-A shift in focus from the CSCE to cooperation in the Mediterranean (Conference on Security and Cooperation in the Mediterranean, CSCM) as well as increased work in geopolitical groups were the new characteristics of the IPU work of this period.
-Furthermore, support to national democratization processes and technical assistance to new Parliaments received a new upswing.
-In 2003, the IPU set up its own Global Parliamentary Foundation for Democracy aimed at attracting private resources for it democracy-related work.
+The work of the Union in the 1990s was shaped by a development that could be perceived in international relations in general during that period: the increasing overlapping of issues and themes.
+Thus, for example, peace and security were now framed as human security.
+As such, they did not only refer to the IPU's work on dialogue, conflict prevention and crisis management from a theoretical or practical (active parliamentary diplomacy, such as in the Middle East or with regard to Cyprus) point of view, to the control of armaments and the law of war. or terrorism and organized crime, but also included issues such as sustainable development (development, population question, environment, trade and economy), or the so-called human dimension (food shortage, nutrition, poverty, natural disasters, human rights, democracy, disadvantaged groups, health, intellectual relations, etc.).
+A shift in focus from the CSCE to co-operation in the Mediterranean (Conference on Security and Cooperation in the Mediterranean-CSCM), as well as increased work in geo-political groups, were the new characteristics of the IPU work of this period.
+Furthermore, support to national democratization processes and technical assistance to new parliaments received a new upswing.
+In 2003, the IPU set up its own Global Parliamentary Foundation for Democracy, aiming to attract private resources for its democracy-related work.